-In 2012, I discovered Rangiroa and his spectacular gathering of sharks.
-My dream: to go back and dive to Fakarava, another legendary Polynesian spot to observe sharks.
+In 2012, I discovered Rangiroa and its spectacular shark gathering.
+My dream: to go back there and then, next time, to dive also in Fakarava, another legendary Polynesian spot to observe sharks.

 The sharks of Rangiroa

 Ah, Rangiroa !
-This is the most famous and legendary spot that fascinates divers from all over the world.
-You can see a "wall" of sharks, when the current is favorable, at the entrance to the Tiputa pass.
+It is the most famous spot, the most legendary, which fascinates divers from all over the world.
+You can see a "wall" of sharks, when the current is favorable, at the entrance of the Tiputa pass.

-With a beating heart, I aim my lens towards a big gray for a first photo ...
+The heart beating, I point my lens towards a big grey for a first picture...
 In vain.
 The autofocus of my camera remained in "manual" mode inside the waterproof box !
-Can not do a single image... 😡
+Impossible, therefore, to focus.
+Impossible to make a single image...
+Rageant! 😡

 Frustrated, I still take the time to enjoy this fabulous dive, just with my eyes, before having to run with the rest of the team in the current.

-On my second attempt, the camera works (I checked before launching).
-Unfortunately, that day, the bench is too deep, within 60 meters.
-Impossible to go down among the sharks, this time.
-In fact of "wall", it is rather a "carpet" of sharks...
+On my second attempt, the camera worked (this time, I checked well before launching).
+Unfortunately, on this day, the shoal was much too deep, in the 60 meters.
+It was impossible for our group to go down among the sharks this time.
+We had to contemplate them from above, at a distance of about 20 meters.
+In fact, it is more like a "carpet" of sharks...

 Fakarava, I dream of it!

-According to the comments on the forums and blogs, the site is just as spectacular as that of Rangiroa and easier to dive...
-I dream already! 😍
+If the comments on the forums and diver blogs are to be believed, the site is just as spectacular as Rangiroa or even more so, and easier to dive...
+I dream about it! 😍